rhudaj/CHESS-CPP/README.md

 # Summary
 CS 246 - Object-Oriented Software Development Chess Game

-Team Members : Edward Jiwook Kim, Nipun Lamba, and Prabhapaar Singh Batra

-Our team developed this chess game for CS246 — Assignment 5, Group Project (Winter 2019)
+Our team created this game for CS246 — Assignment-5 "Group Project" (Fall 2022)

-The chess game provides all functionalities from the assignment specification:
+The game has the following functions:

-4 levels of difficulty for the computer AI
-Graphical interface using X11
+4 levels of difficulty for the computer AI: easy, medium, hard, master Graphical interface using X11-libraries
-Setup Mode
-Move History
-Play Modes of
+Setup Mode: create a custom board setup and launch the game from that state Play Modes:
   Player vs Player
   Player vs Computer
   Computer vs Computer
-Command Interpreter Instructions
+Command Line for controls/Instruction

+# To Start a new Game

-game white-player black-player starts a new game.
+Game [white-player] [black-player] starts a new game

+W

-white-player & white-player parameters can be either human or computer[1-4] resign concedes the game to your opponent
+white-player & black-player parameters can be either: human or computer[1-4] resign concedes the game to your opponent

 capital letters represent white pieces, otherwise black pieces